A History of LGBTQIA+ and Pride Month Marketing

 By the ’40s, one could be subject to jail, losing their kids, or even be forced to receive hormone injections and shock therapy to “curb homosexual desires.”

-During this time, homosexuality was considered a mental illness, and was treated akin to depression and anxiety disorders.
+During this time, homosexuality was considered a mental illness and was treated akin to depression and anxiety disorders.
 When psychologist and UCLA-tenured professor Dr. Evelyn Hooker was befriended by a group of gay men, the stark contrast between Hooker’s readings and what she’d experienced vastly differed.

 After recruiting a group of researchers to conduct a study on gay men, Dr. Hooker found that gay men showed absolutely no cognitive difference from their heterosexual counterparts, debunking the psychological diagnosis that they were mentally ill.

-What did LGBTQIA+ marketing look like in the 1920s, ‘30s, and ‘40s?
+What Did LGBTQIA+ Marketing Look Like in the 1920s, ‘30s, and ‘40s?

 While the nightlife and community-wide existence of LGBTQIA+ folk was the worst-kept secret ever, it was the grassroots campaigning and PR against laws that prevented open discussion of homosexuality in art, mainly on stages where LGBTQIA+ people performed, that changed the game.